-In the event that a championship class is combined, all the riders will receive the payout of the combined class.
-They receive payout as they position in the combined class.
-Example:
+In the event that a championship class is combined, all the riders will receive the payout of

 2 Junior men and 4 Elite men combine to a 6 rider Elite men's class.
 Therefore ALL the junior payout will go to the Junior female class.